Today is the birthday of both Dharmendra and Sharmila Tagore. And I dedicate this review to both these great artistes of Indian silver screen.

 As said earlier, the brilliant performances of the artists have helped the director in pulling the flat and not-so-strong script off as a decent movie.
 Seasoned actresses Waheeda Rehman and Sharmila Tagore have infused life into the sentimental story with their great performances.
 Waheeda especially is outstanding in her seemingly negative role.
 This is only the second movie of both Sunny Deol and Amrita Singh after Betaab (1983) but both have given their best shot throughout the movie.
 Sunny especially impresses with the different shades of his performance and proves that he’s the horse of a long race.
 Dharmendra is master-class in his cameo.
 The supporting cast is okay.Technically the movie is up to the mark.
 The cinematography, the art direction, the action; everything is in order.
 The movie has been edited well.
 Considering the sentimental drama being the essence of the movie, the editor could not do any better.

 Raj Khosla could have arranged a regular Bollywood style climax for this movie and gone for a convenient happy ending but he has not done so and ensured that the story ends on a tragic but more convincing and more impressive note.
 The movie does not prove to be very entertaining but it ends by leaving a throbbing in the heart of a sentimental viewer.

 Sunny was a commercial failure.
 However I recommend this relationship-based romantic as well as emotional drama to those who like neat and clean sentimental movies.
 Sunny Deol now commands a huge fan-following.
 I also recommend this movie to his admirers who might not have seen him much in such intense roles.
-It’s a showcase of his talent.
-Today is his birthday also.
-I convey him warm birthday wishes.
+It’s a showcase of his versatile talent, no doubt.

 © Copyrights reserved